A Growing Dome Adviser’s Expert Tips on Developing Your Growing Dome Greenhouse Plans

 Building Permit and HOA

 Unless you live in a rural county or are ordering our smallest dome, you will likely need a building permit.
 You may want to “fly under the radar,” but we don’t recommend it.
-It would be devastating if you were forced to remove your dome someday and or pay a fine.
+It would be devastating if you were forced to remove your dome someday and/or pay a fine.

 It’s a good thing to start early in your planning process and find out what the requirements are because it may take several weeks, or even months, to get your permit approval, depending on the situation.
 We have a helpful building department questionnaire to get you started.
-Once your deposit is received, we will provide the detailed Growing Dome greenhouse plans to send to the building department.
+Once your deposit is received, we will provide detailed Growing Dome greenhouse plans to send to the building department.
 In some cases where the county’s requirements for structural strength exceed our design loads for snow and wind, we may need to go back to our engineer for revisions, and that may need to figure into your overall project cost.

 It’s helpful to have a good sense of what the total project is going to cost and an idea for the return on your investment.
 When Growing Spaces sends you a quote, it shows all of the basic greenhouse kit costs and any upgrades or options you’ve discussed with your Dome Advisor like a shade cloth or automatic mist system.
 Attached to the main estimate are estimates for the cost of Owner-Supplied Items, constructing your raised beds, and the quantity of good organic soil you’ll need.
 These costs are based on averages, and we update them every year.
 Last, as mentioned above, you may need to add permitting fees and possibly engineering fees.

-Growing Spaces also has financing options available if you would rather pay in monthly installments
+Growing Spaces also has financing options available if you would rather pay in monthly installments.

 We all tend to think about how nice it would be to keep gardening through the winter.
-We are longing to get our hands back in the soil and having visions of green, growing fresh greens for the holidays, fresh snap peas in mid-February, or even getting starts ready for next spring.
+We are longing to get our hands back in the soil and having visions of green plants, growing fresh greens for the holidays, fresh snap peas in mid-February, or even getting starts ready for next spring.
 More and more people are thinking it’s a wise investment to start growing more of their own produce all year long in a “garden that thrives 365”.

 In past years, when Growing Spaces’ production time for a new order was 4-6 weeks, that was just about enough time for getting your permit and getting the site ready for installation.
 This year, that period has increased to the current 12 weeks and we have already started filling our calendar for spring/summer 2021.
 We’re expecting the pace to keep up into 2021– and, we’re working to expand our production capacity.
 Building departments are also busy, good contractors are in short supply and weather is always a major factor.
 If you hope to get a Growing Dome next year, the time to start planning is now!